inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 If you think last Tuesday was a drag, wait till you see what happens tomorrow!
 "I prefer the blunted cudgels of the followers of the Serpent God."
 -- Sean Doran the Younger
 The Lord prefers common-looking people.
-That is the reason that He makes so many of them.
+That is the reason that He s so many of them.
 		-- Abraham Lincoln
 "We will be better and braver if we engage and inquire than if we indulge in